Pork Cabbage Dumplings. Crispy, savory, meaty potstickers packed with a deliciously seasoned ground pork and cabbage with garlic and ginger.

 - With your index finger, dab a little bit of water along the edge of the wrapper, but not too much.
 Tip: I like using the spoon as this keeps my hands dry for the sealing part.

-- Fold and pinch the edge of your half-moon shape dumplings until well sealed.
+- Fold the wrapper over so you have a half moon shape.
+Fold and pinch the edge of your half-moon shape dumplings until well sealed.

 - Place folded dumplings on a baking sheet lined with parchment paper.
 Cover them with paper towels or a damp towel to keep the dumplings moist.

-Pan-Frying Dumplings
+Pan-Frying Method

-- In a large non-stick pan set over medium heat, add oil into your pan.
-Once oil is hot, add about one batch (approx 12-14) dumplings bottom side down in batches.
-Do not overcrowd the pan.
-Allow the bottoms to fry for 30 seconds.
+- Allow the bottoms to fry for 30 seconds.
 Then pour ½ cup water or enough water into the pan to cover the base of the pan.
 Cover with a lid.
 Allow the dumplings to cook covered for at least 7-8 minutes.

 - Once the water has fully evaporated, lift the lid and allow the dumpling bottoms to crisp up until golden brown, another 1-2 minutes.
 Be sure to check every now and then.
 Once browned, remove from heat.
 Optionally serve with dipping sauce and enjoy!